0xdefh/0xdefh.github.io/_posts/2024-10-02-OSINT TTP How to find server behind Cloudflare.md

 ### Internet Scanner

-Internet with its **3,706,452,992 Public IPv4 addresses** is scanned everyday by various services such as Censys, Shodan, Fofa,... and include all the Pentester self-hosted Internet Scanner, all the threat hunter, all the SSH bruteforce attempts, all the Mirai Bot, and many more.
-So basically, Internet scanning isn't something new.

-Finding a server behind Cloudflare is all about finding something unique about their website that hosted on that server and then hopefully those internet scanner services pick up the server right at the momment the unique thing is there.

-Just like you already have all the IP address getting profile and already has all the information you just need a pivoting point to find they needle in the haystack.
+Internet with its **3,706,452,992 Public IPv4 addresses**, a inite pool of public IP addresses, is constantly scanned by various tools and services.
+This includes security researchers, threat actors, and automated systems.
+To identify a server hidden behind Cloudflare, we must find a unique characteristic of its hosted website.
+This unique identifier can then be used to trigger internet scanners to detect the server's IP address.
+It's akin to searching for a specific needle in a vast haystack, where we already know the haystack's contents but need a precise starting point.

-> Notes: But still there are some thing you can do to hide your server behind Cloudflare by reading this blog you will see with proper Cloudflare configuration you can securely hide you server
+> Notes: But still there are something you can do to hide your server behind Cloudflare by reading this blog you will see with proper Cloudflare configuration you can securely hide you server
 > [How To Bypass Cloudflare and How To Defend by Kerkour](https://kerkour.com/how-to-bypass-cloudflare-and-how-to-defend) {: .prompt-info }